jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-I-23.md

 which in the Table of Differences answers to 3;
-this therefore being used instead of the cipher, gives 823543 for the product sought: for the sum is the logarithm of the product required; and its integer part 5 shows that the product is composed of 6 figures; which are found as above.
+this therefore being used instead of the cipher, gives 823543 for the product sought: for the sum is the logarithm of the product required; and its integral part 5 shows that the product is composed of 6 figures; which are found as above.

 <span class="art">255</span> But it is in the extraction of roots that logarithms